 Study abroad at the University of Sussex

 The University of Sussex is a public research university located just outside Brighton on the south coast of England.
-The university campus is surrounded by the South Downs National Park, offering tranquil surrounds for students to study in.
+The University campus is surrounded by the South Downs National Park, offering tranquil surroundings for students to study in.

-The University offers a wide range of programs and subjects at all levels including bachelor’s and master’s.
-As an international student, you can study on a pathway program that will prepare you for studying an undergraduate or postgraduate degree at the University at Sussex.
+The University offers a wide range of programs and subjects at all levels, including bachelor’s and master’s.
+As an international student, you can take a pathway program.
+This will prepare you for undergraduate or postgraduate studies at the University.

 The University of Sussex Students’ Union arranges fun student events and activities throughout the year.
-There are over 200 societies, 30 sports clubs and hundreds of volunteering opportunities at Sussex.
+There are over 200 societies, 30 sports clubs, and hundreds of volunteering opportunities.

 Why study at the University of Sussex?

 The University of Sussex is ranked in the top 150 universities in the world (The Times Education World University Rankings, 2020)

 - Student satisfaction